-The INSAR 2018 program will continue to include panel presentations.
+The INSAR 2019 program will continue to include panel presentations as one of the most important highlights of the meeting.
 The aim of panels is to present lectures around a common scientific theme of high relevance to autism research and offer opportunities for in-depth discussion.

 Do not submit material more than once (e.g., as part of a panel and as an individual presentation).
 The submitter can indicate if they do not want the abstract considered for oral or poster presentation.
 If this option is selected, and the panel isn’t accepted, the abstract will be withdrawn from consideration.